John Contreras

 I'm John Contreras, an APA Sports & Exercise Physiotherapist based in Melbourne, and I've spent over two decades combining Physiotherapy, Strength & Conditioning, and Pilates to help patients build genuine, lasting relationships with exercise.
 More recently, I've dedicated myself to helping other physiotherapists avoid the challenges I faced and deliver exercise prescription with confidence.

-The Foundation — I graduated from The University of Melbourne in 2001 as a physiotherapist, excited about the profession but quickly realising that prescribing exercises and getting patients to actually complete them were two very different skills.
+• I graduated from The University of Melbourne in 2001 as a Physiotherapist, excited about the profession but quickly realising that prescribing exercises and getting patients to actually complete them were two very different skills.

-The Expansion — Seeking answers, I pursued a Master of Exercise Science (Strength & Conditioning) from Edith Cowan University in 2011 and a Master of Sports Physiotherapy from La Trobe University in 2016.
-I also spent over 16 years teaching Physiotherapy-based Pilates, becoming a former Master Trainer with the Australian Physiotherapy & Pilates Institute (APPI).
+• Seeking answers, I pursued a Master of Exercise Science (Strength & Conditioning) from Edith Cowan University in 2011 and a Master of Sports Physiotherapy from La Trobe University in 2016.
+I also spent 6 years teaching Physiotherapy-based Pilates, and becoming a Master Trainer with the Australian Physiotherapy & Pilates Institute (APPI) in London and Australia..

-The Integration — Through clinical work with Football Federation Victoria state squads, Brentford Football Club (UK), Victorian Bushrangers, Collegians FC, and various triathlon teams, I learned that the magic wasn't in any single discipline.
-It was in knowing when to use what, and more importantly, how to guide patients through behavior change.
+• Through my clinical work, delivering exercise based workshops to health professionals and working with sporting organisations in football (soccer), AFL, cricket, combat sports, athletics and triathlon, I learned that the magic wasn't in any single discipline.
+It was in knowing when to use what, and more importantly, how to guide patients through behaviour change.

-The Evolution — In 2012, I launched Resistance Training Rehabilitation (RTR) to share this integrated approach with other health professionals across Australia, the UK, Europe, Indonesia, Singapore, Hong Kong, Brazil, and the USA.
+• In 2012, I launched Resistance Training Rehabilitation (RTR) to share this integrated exercise therapy approach combining sports Physiotherapy, strength training and Pilates training.
+I’ve delivered workshop to other health professionals across Australia, the UK, Europe, Indonesia, Singapore, Hong Kong, Brazil, and the USA.
 In 2023, I rebranded to John Contreras Physio—a reflection that what I teach isn't just textbook science, but the real-life approach of an experienced clinician who's made mistakes, learned from them, and found what actually works in the gym and clinic.

 Here's what I've learned after thousands of patient interactions: